alex23lemm/AWS-SageMaker-Fundamentals-R-Workshop/01_Configuring_RStudio/01-Configuring_RStudio.md

 ```

 If you installed everything from scratch so far, you should now see
-three listed conda environments: `r-miniconda` which came with the
-miniconda installation, `r-reticluate` which is the standard environment
+two listed conda environments: `r-reticluate`, which is the standard environment
-used by the `reticulate` package, and `sagemaker-r` which we just
+used by the `reticulate` package, and `sagemaker-r`,  which we just
 created:

 ``` r